GraphiteEditor/Graphite/website/content/about.md

 ## Credits

-In addition to the work of the Core Team listed above, dozens of contributors have written code that makes Graphite what it is today:
+In addition to the work of the Core Team listed above, over a hundred other contributors have written code that makes Graphite what it is today:

 <a href="https://github.com/GraphiteEditor/Graphite/graphs/contributors" class="button arrow">Credits</a>